 Go on your trip and have fun!
 Head to the airport, board your plane (don’t forget your passport), and enjoy the fruits of your labor.

-(You can download this checklist here and put it on your refrigerator to refer back to.)
+To keep you on track, you can download this checklist and put it on your refrigerator to refer back to!

 I’m a planner — I like lists.
 I like knowing what I have to do.
 Not everyone is like that — lots of people can simply keep a mental note.
 But no matter what type of person you are, for the vast majority of people that dream of travel, part of the reason it doesn’t become a reality is because it also seems like this unmanageable task.

 I think people know that there are plenty of ways to travel inexpensively, but they also don’t know how to manage it — and when you tell them how to accomplish it, it all just seems too good to be true.
-So people fall back to the simple method of “let’s just go to Expedia” and book a trip, which they spend more money — and the cycle repeats itself.
+So people fall back to the simple method of, “Let’s just go to Expedia” where they will spend more money — and thus the cycle repeats itself.

 But there is no need to be like that girl in the bar.
-Go to your Ireland.
 Once you understand just a few secrets about travel, a trip becomes simple and easy — whether you are on a year-long trip around the world, or a week-long trip to Paris.